paryoja/Cloud-BS/docs/README.md

 [Cloud-BS website](https://paryoja.github.io/Cloud-BS/)

-# About Cloud-BS
+### About Cloud-BS

-Cloud-BS is an efficient Bisulfite Sequencing alignment tool employing Apache Hadoop framework to utilize distributed parallel processing.
+Cloud-BS is an efficient Bisulfite Sequencing aligner designed for parallel execution on a distributed environment.

-# Installation
+### Installation
 Cloud-BS is implemented on Apach Hadoop framework and utilize HDFS file system.
 For alignment we use Bowtie2, so that framework and programs should be prepared before executing Cloud-BS.
+Utilizing Apache Hadoop framework, the Cloud-BS splits sequencing reads into multiple blocks and transfers to distributed nodes.
+By designing each aligning procedure into a separate map and reduce tasks while internal key-value structure is optimized based on MapReduce programming model, the algorithm significantly improved aligning performance without sacrificing mapping accuracy.
+In addition, Cloud-BS minimizes the innate burden on a configuration of a distributed environment by providing a pre-configured cloud image.

-# Requirements
+#### Requirements
 * Apache Hadoop >= 2.7.3
 * Bowtie2

+### Running Cloud-BS

+#### Building Index

 # Usage
-* Building Index
+1. Move to **"MRAlign/align_mapreduce/run/index/build_index"**

+2. Use **run.sh** to build an index for an reference genome.

-  - Input : Reference genome fasta file
+    + Input : Reference genome fasta file path in HDFS directory
-  - Output : HDFS directory to save index built from reference genome
+    + Output : HDFS directory to save index built from reference genome
-  - log : Local log file path
+    + log : Local log file path

+3. Use **set_index.sh** to distribute index to all nodes.
+    + ref_path : HDFS directory which has index built from reference genome
+    + local_path : local directory to save index in all nodes

-* Alignment
+#### Alignment

-  - ifile : HDFS path with input fasta file
+# Usage
+1. Move to **"MRAlign/align_mapreduce/run"**

+2. Use **setFile.sh** to put reads file in HDFS

+3. Use **run.sh** to map the bisulfite reads
-  - ofile : HDFS directory to save output sam file
+    + OUTPUT_PATH : HDFS directory to save output sam file
+    + INPUT_DIR : HDFS path with input fasta file
-  - rfile : reference index file path
+    + INPUT_FILE : Input fasta file
+    + REFERENCE_DIR : local directory which has index built from reference genome
+    + RESULT_FILE : Output sam file name which will be saved in local directory
-  - machines : the number of nodes in cluster to execute
+    + NUM_NODES : the number of nodes in Hadoop cluster to execute

 # Cloud-BS on Amazon cloud